 If you are specifically looking for a card that will allow you to do a balance transfer at 0% interest, make sure you read the terms and conditions before you apply to ensure you’re getting the right card for your company’s needs.

 Best balance transfer business credit cards for 2021

 The following cards include introductory rates on both purchases and balance transfers as of this writing:

 U.S. Bank Business Cash Rewards World Elite™ Mastercard®: Best for bonus and cash back rewards

 Pros: This U.S. Bank card gives accountholders a 12-billing-cycle 0% intro APR rate on purchases and balance transfers (then it’s 13.99% – 22.99% variable APR) plus the chance to earn a $500 bonus if you spend $3,000 within 90 days of opening the card.
-You’ll also earn 3% cash back for purchases at gas stations and office supply stores, as well as expenses paid using the card at your cell phone provider.
+You’ll also earn 3% cash back for purchases at eligible gas stations and office supply stores, as well as expenses paid using the card at your cell phone provider.
 Additionally, you can earn 1% back on all other qualifying charges.

-Cons: If an extended 0% interest period is your priority, the U.S. Bank Business Platinum Card provides more flexibility.
+Cons: If an extended 0% intro interest period is your priority, the U.S. Bank Business Platinum Card provides more flexibility.